Dmeetrogon/py_multi_3xui/README.md

 ## 📌 Plans
 - [ ] Add manual
-- [ ] Add ability to work not only with VLESS configs
+- [ ] Add ability to work not only with VLESS+Reality configs
 - [ ] Improve database (add encryption, verification and etc)